 - Good hiking boots – Hiking shoes/boots are also a good idea to pack, especially if you plan to visit national parks or otherwise do any hiking.
 I like my Merrell Moabs, and also my Kodiak Surrey II boots.
 My husband has a pair of Oboz that he loves.

 - A good sun hat – You can get a sunburn any time of year, especially if you head out West where it's usually sunny.
 I always pack a sunhat these days.
-I like this feminine one, and this fedora-style one.
+I like this feminine one, and this fedora-style one, both of which offer added sun protection.

 There are, of course, plenty of other things you could pack with you for your US road trip.
 But you should be well prepared if you pack all the things on this list!